Cornelius-Figgle/ROSA/docs/INSTALLATION.md

 *side note: I could only get `pygame` to work with version `2.1.3.dev8`, however others may not have this issue*

-## *nix Only
+## Posix Only

-On *nix systems, the package `python3-sdl2` may need to be installed using the system's package manager as the [pip](https://pip.pypa.io/en/stable/) version seems to have errors importing the shared objects (see [here](https://stackoverflow.com/a/37749807/19860022) for more details)
+On Posix systems, the package `python3-sdl2` may need to be installed using the system's package manager as the [pip](https://pip.pypa.io/en/stable/) version seems to have errors importing the shared objects (see [here](https://stackoverflow.com/a/37749807/19860022) for more details)

 ```bash
 sudo apt install python3-sdl2